 NZ Wheel Clamping Co Limited.
-A notorious and barely legitimate company which commonly operates using intimidation - a classic cult technique.
-They can probably be regarded as a scam.
-Their registered office is Unit 7 / 203 Kirkbride Road, Mangere, Auckland, 2022, New Zealand.
-Their invoices contain incorrect, unexplained totals and either list GST as being $0.00 or list an incorrect amount of GST.
-They use the names NZWC Parking Authority and Parking Management Authority Ltd - a fictitious company - to try to appear more authoritative than they really are.
+A notorious and barely legitimate company which commonly operated using intimidation – a classic cult technique.
+Before the company was put into voluntary liquidation in early 2014 they could probably have been regarded as a scam.
+Their registered office was Unit 7 / 203 Kirkbride Road, Mangere, Auckland, 2022, New Zealand.
+Their invoices contained incorrect, unexplained totals and either list GST as being $0.00 or list an incorrect amount of GST.
+They used the names NZWC Parking Authority and Parking Management Authority Ltd – a fictitious company – to try to appear more authoritative than they really are.
 All these stories feature NZ Wheel Clamping Co Ltd:

 The tribunal said signs warning people that they would be wheelclamped if they parked there were inadequate and difficult to see.

 ... she then had to endure a 2 1/2 hour stand-off with a "rude and aggressive" warden, and started having false contractions during the incident this month.

 The warden's bosses told him to remove the clamp and in doing so, Reid said he tore the bumper and a piece fell off her car causing more than $500 damage.

 She reluctantly paid the immediate fine then spent four months trying without success to get a refund from the clamping company.